Jablonné nad Orlicí

 Jablonné nad Orlicí (/cs/; Gabel an der Adler) is a town in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
 It has about 3,100 inhabitants.
+The town proper is located on the Tichá Orlice River in the Orlické Foothills.

+Jablonné nad Orlicí was founded in the second half of the 13th century and became a town in 1906.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Etymology

 The town was originally called Gablona.
 It was probably a term for a customhouse, where charges were levied for transported salt.

 Geography

 Jablonné nad Orlicí is located about 15 km northeast of Ústí nad Orlicí and 57 km east of Pardubice.
 It lies mostly in the Orlické Foothills, but the eastern elongated part of the municipal territory extends into the Orlické Mountains.
 The highest point is at 586 m above sea level.
 The Tichá Orlice River flows through the municipality.